greenspeed/ar-image-editor/README.md

 # ar-image-editor

+Run instruction
+Use "yarn serve" to run it locally

 A basic image editor
 Introduction
 One of the areas that Audience Republic takes great pride in is in great design.
 We spend a lot of money and time on designs and take pride in the way our users interact with our product.